 We ALL deserve to be treated kindly, respectfully, lovingly and to be involved with, and spend time with, people who are honest, authentic, genuine and speak and embody the truth.
 I wholeheartedly wish this for you on your healing and wholeness journey!!

-*Energy Therapies, such as EFT and Pranic Healing are not a substitute for professional medical, psychological or psychiatric care.
+*Energy Therapies, such as EFT and Pranic Healing, are not substitutes for professional medical, psychological or psychiatric care.

 - Healing From Narcissistic Abuse